mailto:firstname.lastname@example.orgMore transportation articles by David Lawyer

 If due to traffic behind you and/or slow cars ahead you can't pulse and glide all the time, this traffic interference makes it less efficient.
 Also in urban driving a high percentage of energy is wasted in braking and much of this is hard to avoid.
 So even if cruising efficiency doubles using pulse-and glide but half the energy of normal driving is wasted in braking, then miles-per-gallon would only go up 50% instead of double.

 Thus while pulse-and-glide might double your mi/gal under ideal conditions, under real condition you are lucky if it increases it by say 40% or so.
-50% has been reported but it's likely not typical..
+See 50% better fuel economy with burn and glide.
+But many report less.